-The Committee on Physician Health and Rehabilitation functions under the TMA Board of Councilors as an advocacy group to promote the health and well-being of physicians, and encourage early intervention and care of physicians who are impaired.
+The Committee on Physician Health and Wellness functions under the TMA Board of Councilors as an advocacy group to promote the health and well-being of physicians, and encourage early intervention and care of physicians who have potentially impairing conditions.

-CME Online and Home Study Courses Offered by PHR
+CME Online and Home Study Courses Offered by PHW

 Physicians with deficient communication skills may incur complaints by patients and colleagues, which puts them at risk for being reported to the Texas Medical Board and receiving legal sanctions.
 Physicians with sound communication skills improve patient and family satisfaction, strengthen the patient-physician relationship, and can reduce stress experienced when dealing with end-of-life issues.
-This CME activity will help attendees improve their communication skills with patients and colleagues, thereby increasing patient and family satisfaction, strengthening the patient-physician relationship, reducing stress, and improving patient outcomes.
-1 AMA PRA Category 1 CreditTM, TMA has designated this course for 1.0 ethics and/or professional responsibility education.
+This activity will help attendees improve their communication skills with patients and colleagues, thereby increasing patient and family satisfaction, strengthening the patient-physician relationship, reducing stress, and improving patient outcomes.
+1 AMA PRA Category 1 CreditTM, 1 ethics and/or professional responsibility.

 Discusses common stressors in the medical profession and characteristics of physicians that increase risk for burnout.
 Provides tools for assessing personal risk for burnout.
 Identifies physician response patterns as they relate to resilience and the litigation process.
 Offers strategies to maintain professional integrity while coping with stress, and resources for recognition and assistance when professional help is needed.
-2 AMA PRA Category 1 CreditsTM, TMA has designated this course for 2.0 ethics and/or professional responsibility education.
+2 AMA PRA Category 1 CreditsTM, 2 ethics and/or professional responsibility.

 Depression and Suicide in Physicians

 Depression is one of the most common conditions among primary care patients; yet, physicians usually fail to diagnose or treat 40-60% of cases.
 Physicians have access to easy ways to commit suicide and the knowledge to ensure completed suicide.
 Physician suicide has been associated with personal, professional and financial stresses.
 This course will examine the number of physicians lost to suicide annually, describe the characteristics of major depression, identify risks for physician suicide, explain the warning signs of a suicidal physician, and summarize the ethical consequences of the effect of physician suicide to patients.
-1 AMA PRA Category 1 CreditTM, TMA has designated this course for 1.0 ethics and/or professional responsibility education.
+1 AMA PRA Category 1 CreditTM, 1 ethics and/or professional responsibility.

 Ethical Aspects of Monitoring Physicians in Recovery

 Discusses ethical and professional responsibilities of monitoring physicians in recovery so as to provide responsible advocacy for the monitored physician and protect patient safety.
 Identifies potential ethical dilemmas that might arise for physicians who monitor other physicians.
 Assesses the professional responsibility of entities that oversee physician health.
-1 AMA PRA Category 1 CreditTM, TMA has designated this course for 1.0 ethics and/or professional responsibility education.
+1 AMA PRA Category 1 CreditTM, 1 ethics and/or professional responsibility.

 Ethical Considerations in Physician Aging and Retirement

-Discusses how to recognize signs and address common illnesses in the aging physician and encourage them to become more aware of the professional, personal, and ethical considerations involved in planning for successful retirement.
-2 AMA PRA Category 1 CreditsTM, TMA has designated this course for 2.0 ethics and/or professional responsibility education.
+Discusses how to recognize signs of, and address, impairment in the aging physician and encourages participants to become more aware of the personal and ethical considerations involved in planning a successful retirement.
+2 AMA PRA Category 1 CreditsTM, 2 ethics and/or professional responsibility.

 How to Create and Maintain Life Balance

 Discusses the importance of actively initiating and maintaining balance in one's life.
 Reviews the importance of identifying personal core values congruent with prioritizing life activities.
 Provides action steps that may lead to improved patient care and a more balanced life.
-1 AMA PRA Category 1 CreditTM, TMA has designated this course for 1.0 ethics and/or professional responsibility education.
+1 AMA PRA Category 1 CreditTM, 1 ethics and/or professional responsibility.

 Maintenance of Professional Boundaries and Effective Management of Challenging Patient Encounters

 Emphasizes the significance of boundaries as they relate to a healthy patient-physician relationship.
 Discusses vulnerabilities of patients and physicians to boundary violations and consequences when boundaries are crossed.
 Reviews types of challenging patient encounters and the effect on the physician's practice.
 The importance of maintaining professional boundaries while working with a wide variety of challenging patient encounters is discussed.
-2 AMA PRA Category 1 CreditsTM, TMA has designated this course for 2.0 ethics and/or professional responsibility education.
+2 AMA PRA Category 1 CreditsTM, 2 ethics and/or professional responsibility.

 Patient Safety and Peer Assistance